 - How they’re different: Like a traditional C corporation, a nonprofit organization can operate as a separate legal entity from a business owner.
 By contrast, not-for-profits are similar to general partnerships in that they enjoy no legal separation from the members involved.
 However, some states, like New York and Florida, allow not-for-profits to incorporate as their own legal entities while retaining some state tax exemptions.

-- How they’re similar: Both nonprofits and not-for-profits are exempted from taxation by the IRS.
+- How they’re similar: Both nonprofits and not-for-profits are exempted from certain kinds of taxation by the IRS.

-- How they’re different: Donors to nonprofits can deduct their gifts on tax returns; individuals who give money to not-for-profits may not.
-The nonprofits themselves are also subject to stricter tax scrutiny than not-for-profit organizations.
-For instance, they are required to report revenues, whereas not-for-profits do not.
+- How they’re different: Donors to nonprofits can deduct their gifts on tax returns; individuals who give money to a not-for-profit are not entitled to tax deductions.
+Nonprofits themselves are also subject to stricter tax scrutiny than not-for-profit organizations.
+For instance, they are required to report revenues, while not-for-profits are not.

-- How they’re different: While nonprofits may have paid employees on staff—even a president or CEO—not-for-profits may not hire paid staff.
+- How they’re different: While nonprofits may have paid staff (often including a president or CEO), not-for-profits are run by volunteers.

 Switching organizational types

-Some organizations may initially organize as a nonprofit or not-for-profit, but later decide to convert to a for-profit venture, or vice versa.
+Some organizations and businesses may initially form as a nonprofit or not-for-profit, but later decide to convert to a for-profit venture, or vice versa.
 While the process can be difficult, it’s possible to convert from one type of business entity to another.

 To convert from a tax-exempt organization like a nonprofit or not-for-profit to a for-profit venture, you will need to notify the IRS in writing with a “statement of nonprofit conversion.”
 The statement must include:

 - A certified copy of a liquidation plan, which explains what will happen to the nonprofit’s assets upon conversion.
-Do you plan to distribute them upon distribution?
-Explain who gets what.
 Are you rolling assets into the for-profit venture?
 Make sure to incorporate them into your estimate of the organization’s fair market value.